GRID POWER OUTAGE COMMUNICATION OPTIONS

 FRS/GMRS Radios: Family Radio Service (FRS) and General Mobile Radio Service (GMRS) radios are good for short-distance communication (up to several miles, depending on terrain).
 GMRS requires a license, but FRS does not.
 These radios are widely available and reliable when other communication methods fail.

 Ham (Amateur) Radio: Additionally, Ham radios can communicate long distances without relying on infrastructure like cell towers.
 They require a license to operate but are a top choice for emergency communications.
-Ham radios can communicate locally and internationally depending on equipment and atmospheric conditions.
+Depending on equipment and atmospheric conditions, ham radios can communicate locally and internationally.

 Walkie-Talkies: Finally, walkie-talkies (FRS radios) are useful for communicating within a close range (1-2 miles, depending on obstructions) and require no license.